 - Public Interest Law Initiative (PILI) Summer Internships

 The PILI Summer Internship program places students in designated Chicago area public interest organizations selected by the PILI board.
 A PILI Intern (1L or 2L) receives a $5,000 stipend for ten weeks of full time summer work, and participates in weekly educational programs.
 Application materials are available on their website in November.
 Applications are accepted beginning on December 1.
 The earlier you apply the better your chances of obtaining an internship.

-Consider a school year PILI fellowship (for 2Ls and 3Ls).
-This is a spring term internship which pays a $2,500 (approx.) stipend for 200 hours of work at one of up to 7 approved agencies.
-Applications are available in November and due near the end of December.
-For details, please visit PILI's website.
+Consider a school year PILI internship (for 2Ls and 3Ls).
+PILI school year internships pay approximately $2,000 for 200 hours of work at an approved agency.
+For details, please visit PILI’s website.

 Equal Justice Works Summer Corps

 The Equal Justice Works Summer Corps program is an AmeriCorps-funded program that will provide law students with the opportunity to earn a $1,000 (approx.) education award voucher for dedicating their summer to a qualifying legal project at a non-profit public interest organization of their choice.
-For 2012, the application is available at the beginning of March and will be due in late March.
 Details can be found on the Equal Justice Works website.